jakub-sdlk/fork-and-clone/README.md

 # Fork-and-clone

-This is a demo to demonstrate fork and clone workflow
+This is a demo to demonstrate fork and clone workflow.

+This text is here for no reason